Paying and Receiving Spousal Support in Alberta

 It is possible that one, or both, parties will opt to waive their entitlements to support.

 There are, of course, pros and cons to each option.
 Locking-in (per option 3 or 4 above) has the advantage of certainty and finality but the disadvantage that it may operate unfairly in the event someone’s income (or expenses) change significantly.
 Lump sum offers the cleanest break approach, as it severs the tie to the other party moving forward.
 Variable support is likely the fairest way to approach support in that the amount will change as circumstances change.
-However, it has the disadvantage of people being forced to address support again in the future and incur the stress and legal fees associated with that.
+However, it has the disadvantage of people being forced to address support again in the future and incur the stress and legal fees associated with the recalculation.